Sonictherocketman/pdraw/README.md

 pdraw can also draw with arbitrary draw distances and angles to suit your needs.
 The `-d/--distance` flag allows you to set a distance multiplier for each line, and the `-a/--angle` flag allows you to set the rotation angle between each line.
 The default is `90` which draws squares.
 Use `-a 60` for hexagons, `-a 120` for triangles, and `-a 160` for cool sharp ridges.

+### Saving Drawings

+pdraw can save drawings as `.eps` files (which can be opened in Preview.app for macOS as well as other PDF viewers).
+Those files can then be converted to PNG/JPG/etc. Simply supply the `-o/--output` flag with a path to the desired file.

+Optionally, you can close pdraw when your drawing is complete and saved by supplying the `-c/--close` flag.

 ## Example Usage

 Below are some quick recipes to get you started.